michaelsbradleyjr/node-clojurescript/README.md

 It's 2012 and you shouldn't *have* to manually re-run your scripts while you're developing them.
 And you don't!

-After some experimentation, [supervisor](https://github.com/isaacs/node-supervisor) seems (to the author) to be the simplest and most flexible NodeJS-based tool for automatically re-starting scripts when change them.
+After some experimentation, [supervisor](https://github.com/isaacs/node-supervisor) seems (to the author) to be the simplest and most flexible NodeJS-based tool for automatically re-starting scripts in a development workflow.
 Make sure to install it globally: `npm install -g supervisor`.

 With `supervisor` installed and a `ncljsc --server` process running, revisit the directory where you created `hello.cljs` and do: